eduardosbcabral/agent-code/development-plan.md

 ---

-*The Chapter Agent project has successfully achieved all core objectives and has been enhanced with a robust tool-based architecture.
+*The Agent Code project has successfully achieved all core objectives and has been enhanced with a robust tool-based architecture.
 The system is production-ready and provides an excellent foundation for future enhancements.*

 **Project Status: ✅ COMPLETE & ENHANCED** 🎉